Sapphire Lifetime

 Deep Dive into the Sapphire Lifetime Rule

-You will be restricted to one cardmember bonus per lifetime on each Chase Sapphire personal card.
+You will be restricted to one cardmember bonus per lifetime on each Chase Sapphire personal card and the Sapphire Reserve Business card.

 What does this mean?

-• You can hold both the Chase Sapphire Reserve and Chase Sapphire Preferred at the same time.
+- You can hold both the Chase Sapphire Reserve and Chase Sapphire Preferred at the same time.
+You can also hold the Chase Sapphire Reserve Business card.

-• You can earn the signup bonus on each card once per lifetime.
+- You can earn the signup bonus on all three cards once per lifetime.

-• It is still unclear whether Chase will allow bonuses again after a set period.
+It is still unclear whether Chase will allow bonuses again after a set period like American Express.

 Keeping up with the changes

-With the Sapphire Reserve relaunch in June 2025, Chase removed the 48-month language and introduced lifetime-style restrictions.
-The issue was that the new terms were vague, and enforcement was inconsistent.
+With the Sapphire Reserve relaunch in June 2025 and the addition of the Chase Sapphire Reserve Business card, Chase removed the 48-month language and introduced lifetime-style restrictions on all three cards.
+The issue was that the new terms for the personal cards were vague, and enforcement was inconsistent.

-This new announcement has provided some clarity.
-Even though Chase has not fully updated the terms on its website, recent data points reflect the new terms.
-Chase has been approving applicants for a Sapphire card and its welcome offer as long as they have not earned a bonus on that specific card before.
+A January 2026 announcement finally provided some clarity.
+Chase will now approve applicants for a Sapphire card and its welcome offer as long as that person has not earned a bonus on that specific card before.
 For example, if you earned the Sapphire Preferred bonus, you can still earn the Sapphire Reserve bonus, and vice versa.
+You can also hold both cards at the same time, so there is no need to product change one before applying for the other.
+While the Chase Sapphire Reserve Business card also has lifetime language, owning that card has no impact on your approval or bonus eligibility on the two personal cards.

 Chase Sapphire Popup

-Chase also added a new application popup that warns you if you are ineligible for a signup bonus before a credit check.
-You can cancel the application at that point if you do not want the card without the bonus.
+Chase also has an application popup that warns you if you are ineligible for a signup bonus before a credit check.
+You can cancel the application at that point if you do not want the card without the bonus, or you can move forward with the card but won't earn the welcome offer.

 How Does This Affect Your Credit Card Strategy?

-You will likely want to keep either the Chase Sapphire Reserve or Sapphire Preferred in your wallet as long as you are active in the points and miles hobby.
+You will likely want to keep one of the three Sapphire cards or the Ink Business Preferred card in your wallet as long as you are active in the points and miles hobby.
 That makes these new rules especially important to your long-term strategy.
 A Sapphire card is essential because it allows you to transfer Chase Ultimate Rewards points to airline and hotel partners.

 Out of all Chase cards, only four allow you to earn Chase Ultimate Rewards and transfer them to partners.